benjamin-assel/qiskit-shor/README.md

 state $|x_k\rangle$.
 Often the quantum register in the state representing $x$ is called "x_reg".

 ## Modular arithmetics
-The modular arithmetic circuit operations are implemented in [adder.py], via the `AdderCircuit` class methods.
+The modular arithmetic circuit operations are implemented in `adder.py`, via the `AdderCircuit` class methods.
 These operations are implemented in Fourier space, leveraging the rotation gates, which are part of the basic set of gates in Qiskit, and the QFT gate to convert between computational and Fourier spaces.
-The implementation is based on the work of [Beauregard](https://arxiv.org/abs/quant-ph/0205095): *Circuit for Shor's algorithm using 2n+ 3 qubits*. arXiv preprint quant-ph/0205095.
+The implementation is based on the work of Beauregard: *Circuit for Shor's algorithm using 2n+ 3 qubits*. https://arxiv.org/abs/quant-ph/0205095.

 To create a circuit, use the `AdderCircuit` class, which is a subclass of `QuantumCircuit`.